Does Trump's Jerusalem plan serve U.S. interests?

 “It flies in the face of his other goal of peace in the region,” said Leslie Vinjamuri, associate fellow in U.S. and Americas program at the London-based Chatham House think tank.
 “If he does make this announcement it’s going to undermine U.S. interests to bring peace and stability to the region."

 Trump has spoken of his desire for a "deal of the century" that would end the Israeli-Palestinian conflict.
-His announcement, which is expected later Wednesday, comes at a time when his son-in-law, Jared Kushner, is trying to nurture a new peace process into existence.
+His announcement on Wednesday afternoon came at a time when his son-in-law, Jared Kushner, is trying to nurture a new peace process into existence.

 But analysts suggested Trump's move will make it harder for the U.S. to claim neutrality.